 Updated 19.07.2010: fixed crashing on some branches by adding more jump opcodes.
 Special thanks for Haeleth's open source mjdev toolkit – it saved me a great deal of time looking for the opcodes.

-Updated 14.10.2010: word wrapping fix: non-Latin chars in translation lines are treated as fullwidth while Latin – half-width.
+Updated 14.10.2010: word wrapping fix: non-Latin chars in translation lines are treated as fullwidth while Latin – as half-width.
 Thanks to I failed jp30 from the Katahane TL project.

-A few release notes: For help run the program.
+For help details just run the program.

 If you have translation files (*.utf) that used an older version of this program make sure that you have run the jig task before using new version to regenerate the index.
-Or simply delete all *.jix files, the tool will tell you what to do when you attempt to import texts the next time.
+Or simply delete all *.jix files, the tool will tell you what to do when you attempt to import your texts next time.

 Thanks go for the team translating Akatsuki no Goei here. for enduring the wait and beta-testing the new version ;)

-Download new Majiro tool with sources (1833 downloads). (old tools have been downloaded 1081 times)
+Download new Majiro tool with sources

 If you were using old Majiro tools